 The TV crew visited Hedgend Maze in Healseville.
 This Hedgend Maze enables you to enjoy mini golf, the famous 1.2km hedge maze, and, of course, outdoor laser tag.

-Laser Sport is a combination of a modern video game and military training scenario, where gamers work with an emphasis on tactics, stealth and strategy in order to achiever your team's mission objective.
+Laser Sport is a combination of a modern video game and military training scenario, where gamers work with an emphasis on tactics, stealth, and strategy in order to achieve your team's mission objective.

 The team from What's Up Download got dressed in camo gear, had their faces painted, and where issues with laser tag guns.